rtmigo/img2texture/README.md

 # Use programmatically

-If you don't need CLI but need to use a functions from your own program:
+If you don't need CLI but need to create seamless image in your own program:

 ```python3
 from PIL import Image